cryptpad/cryptpad/storage/README.md

 Dependencies for your storage engine **should not** be added to Cryptpad.
 Instead, write an adaptor, and place it in `cryptpad/storage/yourAdaptor.js`.

+Alternatively, storage adaptors can be published to npm, and required from your config (once installed).

 ## Your adaptor should conform to a simple API.

 It must export an object with a single property, `create`, which is a function.